CiscoDevNet/multi-domain-api/README.md

 # Introduction

 Try the APIs for Cisco DNA Center and SD-WAN.
-The demonstration shows how you can create a Portal to automate common management controller tasks, to streamline operations across multiple management controllers.
+This demonstration shows how you can create a portal to automate common management controller tasks to streamline operations across multiple management controllers.
 This is done by leveraging the management controller’s Representational State Transfer (REST) APIs.
-This demo leverages these REST API’s to configure devices in the Campus as well as in the Branch environment (across a WAN connection to the Campus).
+This demo leverages these REST APIs to configure devices in the campus as well as in the Branch environment (across a WAN connection to the campus).

 REST is an architecture style for designing networked applications.
 REST uses Hypertext Transfer Protocol (HTTP or HTTPS) to send a request to a web service, which returns a response.
 The standard HTTP methods are GET (retrieve information), PUT (update an object), POST (create an object) and DELETE (remove an object).
-Learn more details on APIs and REST APIs with the [Cisco DevNet Learning Labs](https://learninglabs.cisco.com).
+Learn more about REST APIs with the [Cisco DevNet Learning Labs](https://learninglabs.cisco.com).

 This GitHub repository provides the necessary REST API calls to Cisco DNA Center for claiming devices to a pre-defined workflow in Cisco DNA Center and assigning a Border node to an existing Fabric.
 This repository also provides REST API calls to Cisco vManage to configure an Intrusion Prevention System policy.

 # Cisco DNA Center and vManage Introduction

-Cisco DNA Center is a Campus network management controller used to manage, monitor and secure a campus environment.
-Cisco DNA Center secures campus environments by implementing a fabric(s), segment users within that fabric and implements group based-policies.
+Cisco DNA Center is a campus network management controller used to manage, monitor and secure a campus environment.
+Cisco DNA Center secures campus environments by implementing a fabric(s), segments users within that fabric, and implements group based policies.
 This part of the solution is called SD-Access.
 Cisco DNA Center can also be used to manage (push device configuration, upgrade device images) and monitor (through Assurance) both fabric and non-fabric environments.
 Assurance monitors device, endpoint/client and application health.

-Cisco vManage is a WAN management controller that is used to provide a cloud-first architecture that separates data and control planes.
-Cisco vManage is a fabric allows to securely and easily connect your WAN to data centers, branches, campuses, and colocation facilities to improve network speed, security, and efficiency.
+Cisco vManage is an WAN management controller that is used to provide a cloud-first architecture that separates data and control planes.
+Cisco vManage is a fabric that allows to securely and easily connect your WAN to data centers, branches, campuses, and colocation facilities to improve network speed, security, and efficiency.
 This WAN fabric is called SD-WAN.

 The Cisco SD-WAN fabric and solution connects users at the branch to applications in the cloud in a seamless, secure, and reliable fashion.
 Cisco vManage is used to manage and monitor the branch devices.

 Cisco SD-WAN reduces complexity by having a single management interface (vManage) for both the network and security.
-Cisco SD-WAN Security capabilities include an application-aware enterprise firewall, Intrusion Prevention Security (IPS), DNS layer enforcement (Cisco Umbrella™), and URL filtering.
+Cisco SD-WAN security capabilities include an application-aware enterprise firewall, Intrusion Prevention Security (IPS), DNS layer enforcement (Cisco Umbrella™), and URL filtering.

 # Cisco DNA Center and vManage REST APIs

 Both Cisco vManage controller and Cisco DNA Center are open and programmable.
 With this openness and programmability, you can access the available REST APIs, create API calls, obtain device and interface information using code, pass parameters and write applications, and work on innovative solutions.

-Learn more details at [vManage REST APIs documentation](https://developer.cisco.com/sdwan/) and [Cisco DNA Center Platform documentation](https://developer.cisco.com/site/dna-center-rest-api/).
+Learn more about these APIs at [vManage REST APIs documentation](https://developer.cisco.com/sdwan/) and [Cisco DNA Center Platform documentation](https://developer.cisco.com/site/dna-center-rest-api/).

 # Installation of WebPortal to execute REST APIs to Cisco DNA Center/vManage